devisephp/documentation/source/docs/7-permissions.md

 ##<a name="preloaded-permission-rules" class="ia"></a>[#](#preloaded-permission-rules)Preloaded Permission Rules

 Devise comes preloaded with several permission rules that are fairly common in applications our team builds.
-They are:

 ```php
 {% verbatim %}